Humaka01/bus-trip-reserving-system-btrs/README.md

 ## Overview

-BTRS is a university project developed for the ASP\.NET course at Applied Science University.
+BTRS is a university project developed for the ASP\.NET course at Applied Science Private University.
 It is a web application designed to facilitate seamless booking for passengers and secure administration for ABC Bus Travels.

 ## Key Features